David-Desmaisons/MovieExplorer/README.md

 ## Architecture

-I implement a SPA with a REST API implemented in ASP.Net Core 2.2 and a Front-End in vue.js 2.6.2
+The web-application is a Single Page Application implemented in vue.js.

+The back-end API is a REST-API implemented in ASP.Net Core.

 ## Assumptions (if any)